 Dear Miss Mary,

-My wife is having a big birthday and I would just love to surprise her with a small group of our closest friends to celebrate.
+My wife is celebrating a big birthday and I would just love to invite a small group of our closest friends for a surprise party.
 The problem is – she is the party planner at our house, and I don’t really know where to begin without her vision.
 I want her to just relax and feel adored.
 Any tips?

 Dear Husband of the Year,